Fraud prevention tips for your small business clients

 If a client follows your fraud prevention tips and the numbers still don’t add up, you may need to get more involved in auditing the business.
 Or you could refer them to ACFE for help with fraud detection.

 Fraud prevention starts with a conversation

 Small business owners consistently underestimate the threat of fraud – yet studies show they face the greatest risk.
-If they feel awkward about introducing fraud prevention measures with trusted staff – you’ll have to play the ‘bad cop’.
-They can tell their staff it’s all your idea.
+If they feel awkward about introducing fraud prevention measures with trusted employees – you’ll have to play the bad cop.
+They can tell their people it’s all your idea.

 As a bonus to your client, many of these strategies – such as dividing responsibilities and getting two sets of eyes on the books – also help with quality control.
 Encourage them to get started today.